-The Alpha Hydroxy Acid Serum has a super lightweight consistency which allows it to spread easily on the skin and also absorb quickly.
+The Alpha Hydroxy Acid Serum has a super lightweight consistency that allows it to easily spread on the skin and absorb quickly.
 It’s not oily and it doesn’t leave a greasy layer on the surface of the skin.

 I have super oily skin and often heavier serums tend to make my pores enlarge a little, but this one didn’t do that at all.
 I was pleasantly surprised by the consistency so I had a good feeling about this product even after the first application.

-The Alpha Hydroxy Acid Serum has a very faint medicinal scent which completely disappears once it’s applied on the skin.
+The Alpha Hydroxy Acid Serum has a very faint medicinal scent that completely disappears once applied to the skin.